dpseidel/RhinoRecursion/README.md

 =======================================================================

-This repository contains the source code of analyses contained within my manuscript with Wayne LinkLater, Werner Killan, Pierre du Preez, and Wayne M. Getz, submitted for consideration to Movement Ecology's BioMove Special Edition in May 2019.
+This repository contains the source code of analyses contained within my manuscript with Wayne Linklater, Werner Kilian, Pierre du Preez, and Wayne M. Getz, submitted for consideration to Movement Ecology's BioMove Special Edition in May 2019.